MMA-HHG/MMA/README.md

         cmake .
         make

 5) The code is now ready within the Docker image.
 The exacutables can be executed from the command line.
-[The jupyter examples](./jupyter_examples/README.md) can be accessed from the parent machine through the jupyter server executed by:
+[The jupyter examples](./jupyter_examples/README.md) can be accessed from the parent machine through a jupyter notebook server executed by:

         jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root

+    or a jupyter lab

+        jupyter lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root

     This provides a link to the server that can be opened in a browser on the parent system.

 ## Custom installations